polyphony-chat/docs/docs/Protocol Specifications/core.md

 ### 7.2 Re-signing messages

-Re-signing messages is the process of changing ownership of messages from one actor to another.
+Re-signing messages is the process of transparently changing the signature of messages while leaving the content of the messages unchanged.
+"Transparently" refers to the fact that an outsider can verify the following facts:

+- Both involved actors have agreed to the re-signing of the messages
+- The "old" actor has proven ownership of the signature keys used to produce the "old" signatures of the messages
+- The message content has not changed during the re-signing process

+The intended use cases for re-signing messages are:

+- Changing ownership of messages from one actor to another.
 This enables seamless transitions between accounts, while preserving the integrity of the messages.
-Changing ownership of messages is the core of identity migration.
-Another use case for re-signing message is reducing the amount of keys that need to be remembered by an actor.
+- Reducing the amount of keys that need to be remembered by an actor, done if the actor deems it to be convenient.
+This is not required for polyproto to function.
+- "Rotate keys of past messages" - This is useful when an actor's private identity key has been compromised, and the actor wants to ensure that all messages sent by them are still owned by them and not at risk of being tampered with.

 Actors must not be able to re-sign messages, to which they cannot prove signature-key ownership of.
 Servers must verify the following things: